alexkollan/matches-calendar/README.md

 # matches-calendar
-Node JS app which adds spots events in your calendar along with their TV channel.
+Node JS app which adds sports events in your calendar along with their TV channel.

 ## MIT License